-Generally, 75% of the Class B Units subject to each award are designated as the Service Tranche and are scheduled to vest on a daily basis pro rata over a five-year period (20% per year), subject to the grantee's continued services on each vesting date.
-Generally, 25% of the Class B Units subject to each award are designated as the Performance Tranche and are scheduled to vest only upon satisfaction of certain performance thresholds.
+Generally, 75% of the Class B Units subject to each award are designated as Class B-1 Units and are scheduled to vest on a daily basis pro rata over a five-year period (20% per year), subject to the grantee's continued services on each vesting date.
+Generally, 25% of the Class B Units subject to each award are designated as Class B-2 Units and are scheduled to vest only upon satisfaction of certain performance thresholds.
 These units vest as of the first date on which (i) our Sponsors have received two and one-half times their invested capital in Topco Parent and (ii) the Sponsors' internal rate of return exceeds twenty percent, subject to such grantee's continued services through the such date.
-In the event of a change in control of the company, 100% of the outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested Class B Units in the Service Tranche will automatically vest and any outstanding and unvested and forfeited.
-Our board has the discretion to allocate the portion of a Class B Unit grant consisting of each of the Service Tranche and the Performance Tranche and has recently made grants of Class B Units consisting of entirely the Service Tranche.
+In the event of a change in control of the company, 100% of the outstanding and unvested Class B-1 Units will automatically vest and any outstanding and unvested Class B-2 Units that do not vest as a result of the consummation of such change in control will be immediately canceled and forfeited.
+Our board has the discretion to allocate the portion of a Class B Unit grant between each of Class B-1 Units and Class B-2 Units and has recently made grants that consist entirely of Class B-1 Units.